j-sieben/SCT/README.md

 The answer tells us that

 - Rule `Parent has no children` has been chosen for the reply.
-The rule is referenced by showing their sort sequence number rather their ID.
+The rule is referenced by `RULE_<sort_seq>`, not their ID.
 This makes it easier to spot the rule.
+Additionally, the rule name is provided to enable the plugin to show the rule name on the package if required.
 - Item `P1_CHILD` is set to `NULL`
 - No errors have ocurred
 - Item `P1_CHILD`gets hidden and item `P1_PLACEHOLDER` gets shown